icon__logo-c

 Well let’s do some little comparisons then, and I’ll prove it to you.

-Search engine optimisation (SEO) specialists possess the masterful talent to boost your website onto the first page of Google and thus drive rivers of eager customers your way, right?
+Search engine optimisation (SEO) specialists possess the masterful talent needed to boost your website onto the first page of Google and thus drive rivers of eager customers your way, right?

 Wrong.